|

 barrel.
 This needle engages the spray bar as the barrel is closed.

-If it is threaded in too far and then the barrel is forced closed, it is
+It is likely the spray bar will be damaged if it is threaded in too far and then the barrel is forced closed.

 |